thatonearchguy/INKI-Software/docs/source/introduction.rst

 The Disk API needs some way of knowing what devices should be permanently connected to the system, and which devices might be connected later on.
 The nRF52/nRF53 series' USB controller does not support host mode, meaning it cannot mount a USB stick by itself for instance.
 This is not much of a limitation for the project however, as USB sticks are understandably not used with smartwatches.
 Even for mass data backup and/or exfiltration, the nRF52/nRF53 SoCs' BLE link will be utilised instead.
 What might be worth supporting is an external SD card for music streaming & storage, and/or other large data.

 nRF52/nRF53 series has several RTOSes to choose from, FreeRTOS and Zephyr to name a few.
-For reasons I will explain in detail a little later, I dumped FreeRTOS and took up Zephyr which has an innovative Kconfig + devicetree build system, which works much like the mainline Linux kernel albeit with some syntactical differences.
+For reasons I will explain in detail a little later, I had to dump FreeRTOS and instead took up Zephyr, which has an innovative Kconfig + devicetree build system which works much like the mainline Linux kernel albeit with some syntactical differences.
 This is brilliant, as we're moving towards robust, tried & tested industry standard approaches to device enumeration rather than shoving in a library every time.
 Some interfacing is required to connect with the filesystem nodes on the devicetree, and typically devicetree partitions have to be defined from scratch.

 See the hierarchy diagram below to see how all this fits together: